schibsted/Kotlin_introduction/src/main/resources/tasks.md

 ## task 2 - Create data class

-Create a class structure for a dictionary that, at a minimum, should contain dictionary, words and word language for each word
+Create a class structure for a dictionary that, at a minimum, should be able to store an arbitrary number of words along with the language of each word.

 - Documentation [3PlayWhitDataClasses.kts](3DataClasses/3PlayWhitDataClasses.kts)